 Urantia Foundation's First Index of The Urantia Book

-~ This index uses page references that only apply to pre-2008 editions of The Urantia Book printed by Urantia Foundation. ~
+~ This index uses page references that only apply to Urantia Foundation's printings of The Urantia Book from 2008 to the present. ~

 Copyright © 2010 Urantia Foundation.
 All rights reserved.